Generic name: saxagliptin hydrochloride 5mg

 Dosage in Patients with Renal Impairment

-No dosage adjustment for ONGLYZA is recommended for patients with mild renal impairment (creatinine clearance [CrCl] >50 mL/min).
+No dosage adjustment for ONGLYZA is recommended for patients with eGFR ≥45mL/min/1.73 m2.

-The dosage of ONGLYZA is 2.5 mg once daily (regardless of meals) for patients with moderate or severe renal impairment, or with end-stage renal disease (ESRD) requiring hemodialysis (creatinine clearance [CrCl] ≤50 mL/min) [see Clinical Pharmacology (12.3) and Clinical Studies (14.3)].
+The dosage of ONGLYZA is 2.5 mg once daily (regardless of meals) for patients with eGFR <45mL/min/1.73 m2 (which includes a subset of moderate or severe renal impairment, or with end-stage renal disease (ESRD) requiring hemodialysis) [see Clinical Pharmacology (12.3) and Clinical Studies (14.2)].
 ONGLYZA should be administered following hemodialysis.
 ONGLYZA has not been studied in patients undergoing peritoneal dialysis.